O1ahmad/operator/README.md

 *O1 Labs is an open, decentralized and managed infrastructure/operations service platform dedicated to the development, provisioning and support of ALL things cloud-native and web3.*

-Ranging from cloud-native services/applications (e.g. `prometheus, kafka, fluentd`) to blockchain network nodes and validators to an assortment of development and operational environments (e.g. `git, vim, tmux`), **O1** strives to enhance all technological ecosystems with encoded expert & experienced operational logic and insights via the most established and developed software automation tools, human-computer vizualization and interaction techniques and best practices - crafted and curated by a decentralized, world-wide community of researchers, developers, operators and hobbyists/enthusiasts.
+Ranging from cloud-native services/applications (e.g. `prometheus, kafka, fluentd`) to blockchain network nodes and validators to an assortment of development and operational tools (e.g. `git, vim, tmux`), **O1** strives to enhance all technological ecosystems with encoded expert & experienced operational logic and insights via the most established and developed software automation tools, human-computer vizualization and interaction techniques and best practices - crafted and curated by a decentralized, world-wide community of researchers, developers, operators and hobbyists/enthusiasts.

 # Operator